ChelseaLuevano/M10-SVG-Logo-Maker/README.md

     ISC https://opensource.org/licenses/ISC

     ## Tests
     You can use the tests in the test folder.
+Please disregard the extra tests folder, as these are a rough draft of tests I plan to work on in future.

+    ## Questions
+    If you have any questions about my Github Project, please send an email to chelsea.m.lueavno@gmail.com .